louisrsantoro/louisrsantoro.github.io/content/index.md

 ### Current Interests

+My primary interests of now are explicitly focused on LLM and neural representations.

-Some of the topics I have recently studied are:
+Some of the topics I have written on throughout my PhD are:

 - Content-driven social networks
 - Valuative judgment
+- Mechanistic explanation
 - Mental illness

 I also have a reasonably extensive background in Indo-European languages and classical philology and philosophy.